How often will the Uniform CPA Exam be given?

 Students who are enrolled in a program that results in the conferral of a baccalaureate degree upon completion of either a master's degree or the 150 semester units required for CPA licensure, may be permitted to sit for the Uniform CPA Exam prior to conferral of the required baccalaureate degree if certain conditions are met.

 Students must have completed all baccalaureate degree requirements, including 24 semester units each in accounting and business-related subjects.
-Students must also have their college or university mail official transcripts, or its equivalent, together or separately with a letter signed by the institution's registrar, or its equivalent, directly to the CBA.
+Students must submit their official transcripts, or its equivalent, together or separately with a letter signed by the institution's registrar, or its equivalent, to the CBA in the original sealed envelope, or have the official documents sent directly from the college or university.
 For detailed information regarding the information that must be included in the letter from the registrar's office, please refer to the Uniform CPA Examination Handbook.

 Can I take the Uniform CPA Exam online?